2019 EX-UK NO FLY CRUISES FROM NEWCASTLE

 Newcastle’s Port of Tyne International Cruise Terminal offers passengers from the North of England a great alternative to sailing from the Southern UK ports of Dover, Harwich & Southampton as you could save almost a day’s sailing when cruising to the Baltic, Norwegian Fjords & Scandinavia.

-There are around 50 cruise calls a year to the port with over 48,000 cruise passengers travelling through the International Passenger Terminal in 2015.
+There are around 50 cruise calls a year to the port with over 48,000 cruise passengers travelling through the International Passenger Terminal per year.

 Alongside port-of-call cruise calls from all the major lines there are growing number of cruise lines who offer turnaround cruises.